 We have nurses, doctors, and other medical staff onsite during the duration of the camp.
-The pancreatitis physician for Camp Hope is Dr. Melena Bellin from the University of Minnesota.
-We have RNs from Cincinnati Children’s Medical Center and other surrounding hospitals.
+The pancreatitis physician for Camp Hope is Dr. Melena Bellin from the University of Minnesota and Dr. Sandeep Patel from The University of Texas Health Science Center at San Antonio.
+We have RNs from Nationwide Children’s Hospital and Cincinnati Children’s Medical Center.
 Your camper will be truly getting world-class care!

 Are cell phones allowed at camp?

 We want all our campers to be fully engaged at camp and live in the moment, so we discourage the use of cell phones.
 We do not want campers checking their phones but they can use their phones for medical purposes or if approved by the counselor.
 Campers with diabetes, they are able to carry their cell phones.

 Will there only be pancreatitis campers there?

 Camp Hope is part of GI Week and most of the pancreatitis campers (50) will make up GI week, but there will be other campers with GI issues as well (IBD, liver disease/transplant, short bowel syndrome, etc).